 - Get career training outside of the classroom

 - Learn company culture and department dynamics

 - Advance your skillset and enlarge your employer network

 - Learn new aspects and opportunities related to your field

 Applying for an internship?

-- Get your resume and cover letter (if applicable) evaluated by the Gwinnett Tech Career Services office
+- Have your resume and cover letter (if applicable) evaluated by the Gwinnett Tech Career Services office.

 - If granted an interview, prepare for it by practicing your interviewing skills.
 Always wear professional attire and arrive 15 minutes early.
 After it is complete, send professional thank you email(s).